frcsdes/research-blog/pages/posts/resource_tickets/content.md

 };
 ```

-Because the constructors of `Type` are assumed to be pure, hashing their arguments `args...` is enough to identify the constructed resource.
+Because the constructors of `Type` are assumed to be equality-preserving, hashing their arguments `args...` is enough to identify the constructed resource.
 Every constructor argument should be hashable, which we can check using this concept from [cppreference](https://en.cppreference.com/w/cpp/language/constraints):

 ```cpp20